2022 was fifth or sixth warmest on record as Earth heats up

-DENVER (AP) — Earth’s fever persisted last year, not quite spiking to a record high but still in the top five or sixth warmest on record, government agencies reported Thursday.
+DENVER (AP) — Earth’s fever persisted last year, not quite spiking to a record high but still in the top five or six warmest on record, government agencies reported Thursday.

 But expect record-shattering hot years soon, likely in the next couple years because of “relentless” climate change from the burning of coal, oil and gas, U.S. government scientists said.